 With sound infrastructure and social services, the country offers growth opportunities for new companies.
 The nation joined the International Labor Organization (ILO) in 2016, putting employee rights at the forefront of its development.

 When you expand to the country, you can lower unemployment rates, encourage new training programs, and bolster economic development.
 As the country transitions into an era of employee rights advancement, you need to pay close attention to changing labor laws.

+Tonga’s employment compliance laws require that contracts be in writing for employment with a duration of two months or longer.
 Employment contracts should include any regulations relating to a position, such as:

 - Hourly wages or salary.

 - A start and end date, if applicable.

 - Annual and sick leave.